brown-cs-224/ARAP-Stencil/README.md

 You will be graded for inclusion of the following as well:

 - [README](#readme) **(5 points)**
+  - You should list the starting lines of your implementation of these features:
+    - Build the L-matrix
+    - Apply constraints
+    - Precompute the decomposition of the L matrix
+    - Determine the best-fit rotations
+    - Optimize the positions
 - [Example videos](#example-videos) **(10 points)**

 This sums to **95 points**.
 To score **100 points** (or more!), you’ll need to implement some [extra features](#extra-features).